cbedroid/CS50-Wiki/README.md

 # Introduction

-Hello :wave: and welcome to my CS50 Wiki Project.
+Hello :wave: and welcome to my **CS50 Wiki Project**.
 Feel free to roam around and checkout some of the cool features in this repository.

+In this project, our class were instructed to create a similiar clone website like **Wikipedia**  named **Wiki** using **Python's Django Framework**.

+For details on the `Specification` for this project, Please take a look at the [**Specification**](#specification) section below.

  ## So..what is this Wiki thing you keep babbling about :thinking: ?

-  This **Wiki** thing.. is a `wikipedia-like` online encyclopedia that consists of numerous interesting enclopedia entries on various different topic.
+  This **Wiki** thing.. is a `wikipedia-like` online encyclopedia that consists of numerous interesting encyclopedia entries on various different topic.
 [Wikipedia](https://wikipedia.org) is open-sourced allowing any volunteer to created and edited its entries.
-It's the 15 most popular website in the world .... oh yeah.. did I mention, It also **FREE**.
+It's the 15 most popular website in the world .... oh yeah.. did I mention, Its also **FREE**.

-In this project, our class were instructed to create a similiar clone website like **Wikipedia**  named **Wiki** using **Python's Django Framework**.
-For details on the `Specification` for the project, Please take a look at the [**Specification**](#specification) section below.

 ---
 # TechStack